justinethier/cyclone/docs/api/cyclone/concurrent.md

     cyclone> (immutable? my-lis)
     #t

-It is an error to attempt to call a mutation procedure (such as `set-car!` or `string-set!`) on an immutable object.
+It is an error to call a mutation procedure (such as `set-car!` or `string-set!`) on an immutable object.

 ### immutable?

     (immutable? obj)

 Predicate that returns `#t` if `obj` is immutable and `#f` otherwise.